fairy3/shared-library-repo/README.md

 # shared-library-repo
-repository where shared utils used for different pipelines are saved
+repository where shared utils for different pipelines are saved